-America's first museum, the Charleston Museum was founded in 1773 while the United States was still a British colony, inspired by the opening of the British Museum in 1759.
+America's first museum, the Charleston Museum, was founded in 1773 while the United States was still a British colony, inspired by the opening of the British Museum in 1759.
 Encompassing three historic buildings, the museum aims to preserve the unique culture and natural history of Charleston and the surrounding South Carolina Lowcountry.
-Exhibitions include cultural, historic and natural history artefacts and alongside are two National Historic Landmark houses, the Heyward-Washington House and Joseph Manigault House, which depict the graceful architecture and wealthy lifestyle of southern life in days gone by.
+Exhibitions include cultural, historic and natural artefacts and alongside are two National Historic Landmark houses, the Heyward-Washington House and Joseph Manigault House, which are good representations of the graceful architecture and wealthy lifestyle of southern life in days gone by.
 The exhibitions cover a wide range of daily life topics, such as clothing, and the museum has a particularly good permanent textile collection on display.

 Address: 360 Meeting Street